Ben Redshaw: Club career

 Born in Leeds, Redshaw began his career at local side West Park Leeds RUFC before joining the Newcastle Falcons Academy at the age of fourteen.
 He joined the senior Academy in 2023 after completing his studies at Sedbergh School, where he also played rugby, signing a two-year contract.

 Redshaw made his debut for Newcastle coming off the bench against Bedford Blues on the 15 September 2023, before making his first start a week later in a win over Sale Sharks in the Premiership Rugby Cup.
 His first league start came in the opening round of the 2023–24 Premiership Rugby season in a loss against Bath.
-He has also represented Tyndale RFC, debuting off the bench against Otley RUFC.
+He has also represented Tynedale RFC, debuting off the bench against Otley RUFC.

 On 22 April 2025 it was confirmed that Redshaw would leave Newcastle to join Premiership rivals Gloucester ahead of the 2025–26 season.

 International career

 Redshaw played for England under-18s through two Six Nations campaigns and a tour to South Africa, captaining the side on numerous occasions.
 In April 2023 he was called up to play for the England under-19s side featuring in a narrow loss against Italy.
 Later that year during the 2023 Rugby World Cup, Redshaw travelled to France to spend a week training with the England senior squad.

 Redshaw made his debut for England under-20 playing in a warm up match against Bath Academy ahead of the 2024 Six Nations.
 He started all five of their games during the tournament and scored a try in the last round as England defeated France to win the title.

 Redshaw was included in the squad for the 2024 World Rugby U20 Championship and scored a try in their opening pool fixture against Argentina.
 An injury sustained in the semi-final victory over Ireland ruled him out of the final which England won to become Junior World Champions.

 After missing the 2025 Six Nations Under 20s Championship due to injury, in June 2025 Redshaw was named in the England squad for the 2025 World Rugby U20 Championship.
 He scored a try in their opening game against Scotland as England ultimately finished sixth.
+Later that year in November 2025, Redshaw scored the winning try for England A in a victory over Spain.